BeerOnBeard/socket-io-eventstore-spike/readme.md

 ## Domain

 A simple ledger where users can increment and decrement a total using two commands: `IncrementTotal` and `DecrementTotal`.
 Each aggregate will be identified by a GUID.
 The client can create a new ledger with the command `CreateLedger`.

-## Outstanding Questions

-- How to deal with a hydrated model on the client that does not get all events?

-For example, client one sets the existing ledger while, at the same time, client two increments the same ledger.
-Client one gets the state before the increment and does not subscribe to events in time to get the increment.
-The next event will be applied on an incorrect state.

-One option would be to have some sort of event order that could be validated on the client.
-If the client is out of date, it could re-query for the latest ledger state.